Quickly shoot, edit and share professional video content from your smartphone.

 I look forward to seeing you in the Smart film School .Robb Montgomery

 The basic kit to upgrade the quality of your video production with a smartphone.

-Setting up the video recording app to get pro results.
+Intro to the Filmic Pro video camera app to get pro results.

 Apps for social video production and video editing.